g-ford/cradle/part2/README.markdown

 The hardest part of setting up the cradle was figuring out how to handle error conditions.
 Apparently there is [8 different ways to report errors](http://www.randomhacks.net/articles/2007/03/10/haskell-8-ways-to-report-errors) most of which are based on Monads which I am hesitant to introduce at this stage - mostly because I have not actually groked them yet.

-When I just used the basic `error` function it didn't really seem to be what I wanted as I was getting output like `"\tMOVE #*** Exception: Integer expected` which was clearly wrong.
+When I just used the basic `error` function it didn't really seem to be what I wanted as I was getting output like `"\tMOVE #*** Exception: Integer expected`.
+For now I have accepted this to keep things simple.

-For now I have settled on Eric Kidd's third method - using `Either String a`.
 At some point in the future I intend on moving to the fourth method due to Kidd's plea.

 > If you're writing new Haskell libraries for public consumption, and all your errors are strings, please consider using this error-reporting method.